vuthanhtung2412/QuizzHero/README.md

 The student can answer the questions via voice and the AI will give feedback whether the answer is wrong or correct also with voice.
 The idea is that the conversation between the AI and the student should be conversational like the student is talking to a tutor.
 The AI tries to keep the student motivated to keep going.
 After finishing all the questions, the user will receive a precise summarization / report.
-The AI will respond e.g. which aspects the student should focus on.
+The AI will respond e.g. on which aspects the student should focus on.

 # Used Tools
 - Backend: Python